Grippy98/Asus-E200HA-Linux-Post-Install-Script/README.md

-# Asus E200HA Linux Post Install Script
+# Asus E200HA and X206HA Linux Post Install Script
-A Linux Post install script for The Asus E200HA and other Intel Cherry Trail Devices.
+A Linux Post install script for The Asus E200HA, X206HA and other Intel Cherry Trail Devices.

 **Update June 6 2017** New kernel patch based on 4.12.0rc1 Released, should improve stability.